Ferny Crofts Scout Activity Centre: Location

 The southern entrance to Ferny Crofts for groups staying on site.
 The amenities block is visible in the distance at the top of the strip.

 The activity centre is located in the centre of the New Forest and well within the New Forest National Park.
 It is surrounded by crown land that is run by Forestry England and can be reached through entrances at the north and south of the site.
 Only the north entrance is accessible to vehicles along a gravel track.
 This area of the forest is mostly heathland although there is a notable patch of bog and marsh located to the west of the site.

 The centre is located off a tertiary road running between the B3056 Beaulieu Road and the A326 Hythe Bypass.
 It is physically closer to Beaulieu Road however and so the centre's address is often cited as being on Beaulieu Road.
 It is a mile from Beaulieu Road railway station on the South West Main Line and is five miles from Lyndhurst to the North West and four miles from Beaulieu to the South.
 The nearest city is Southampton, ten miles away to the East.
 National Cycle Route 2, running from Dover to St Austell, passes the entrance to the centre.

 Local attractions include a number of sites within the New Forest National Park, notably including the National Motor Museum and Buckler's Hard Maritime village located as part of the nearby Beaulieu Estate, the New Forest Wildlife Park and Hurst Castle.
-Other popular destinations outside of the national park include Paultons Park near Totton, Marwell Zoo near Winchester, Splashdown Waterpark in Poole and Brownsea Island in Poole Harbour - notable among Scouts as the birth place of the movement.
+Other popular destinations outside of the national park include Paultons Park near Totton, Marwell Zoo near Winchester, Splashdown Waterpark in Poole and Brownsea Island in Poole Harbour - notable among Scouts as the birthplace of the movement.